chrokh/mc-rndsim/README.markdown

 # Examples

-The example below is based on the data found in the `example` folder.

-`ruby main.rb 10000 example/input/config.yaml example/input/phases.csv example/input/interventions.csv example/output/example.csv 1`
+An example can be found in the `example` folder.
+Navigate into the folder and run `run.sh` to execute it.
+Explore each of the input files to understand how input files should be structured.

 # License